amirkeren/bluemix-lab1/README.md

 # Deploy the app on Bluemix

-1. Login to [Jazz Hub](hub.jazz.net) and click Create
-2. Clone this repository or download it as a Zip file
+1. Clone this repository or download it as a Zip file
 2. Create a new file named manifest.yml with the following content -

 ```